DuPage County Building Code Violations Attorneys

 In Illinois, there are many building codes in place to keep occupants, guests, and patrons safe.
 When property owners and managers fail to keep their buildings up to code, there is increased risk of accidents, serious injuries, and fatalities.
 If you or someone close to you has suffered injury or wrongful death due to a building code violation, you may be entitled to compensation under premises liability law.

 We are highly recognized not only for our experience and skill, but for our client-centered approach.
 Our attorneys are honest, straightforward, compassionate, and approachable.
-We offer free consultations, extended evening and weekend hours, and if your injury prevents you from coming to one of our five local offices, we will meet you at your home, hospital, or wherever is most convenient for you.
+We offer free consultations, extended evening and weekend hours, and if your injury prevents you from coming to one of our 3 local offices, we will meet you at your home, hospital, or wherever is most convenient for you.
 In addition, all of our personal injury cases are handled on a contingency basis, so you only pay if we win your case.

 Common Building Code Violations in Illinois